OmarShehata/entwined-web/README.md

 * Set up first person controls to allow a user to see what it would be really like to stand there in person at the art installation
   * See: https://threejs.org/docs/#examples/en/controls/FirstPersonControls
 * Add a human-scale model to give users an idea of how large these structures are
+* Explore better lighting to simulate what it feels like to see the sculptures light up at night & light the environment

 I'm particularly excited about the first person view mode because I think it creates a very different effect to be standing there in person, and I think it would be cool to see that while designing.